 Yes – if you started using it for business after you set up as a sole trader.
 Say you already had a laptop but began using it for work once you went self-employed.
 You can include a proportion of its value as a business expense.

-You’ll need to estimate its current market value at the point you started using it for business.
+You’ll need to estimate its current market value as of the date you started using it for business.
 If it was worth £400 at the time and you used it 50/50 for business and personal, you could claim £200.

 Keep a note of your reasoning – just in case HMRC ever queries it.